-Six main types of spots that occur with acne include the following:
+The six main types of spots that occur in acne are liste:

 - Blackheads – Small, yellow bumps that appear dark because the follicle lining produces pigmentation